hashbomb/Hashtiki/README.md

-Generated through a random algorithm, these `8000`  unique Tikis have `7` types of features and `221` different attributes, among which 11 exceptional leaders are determined based on their rare value.
+Generated through a random algorithm, these `8000`  unique Tikis have `7` types of features and `270` different attributes, among which 11 exceptional gods (with name) are determined based on their rare value.

 #️⃣ 7 types of features

-👏 221 different attributes
+👏 270 different attributes

 💪 11 exceptional leaders